LukasWoodtli/WebPage/pelican/content/system_construction.md

     - Otherwise the oposite of locking
 - Wait Conditions (`AWAIT`)
     - Internally boxed into a procedure (`PROCEDURE $Condition(fp: ADDRESS): BOOLEAN;`)
-    - Stack frame is needed in condigion: *FP*
+    - Stack frame is needed in condition: *FP*
     - `AWAIT` code: put condition on await queue

 > Sideeffects in `AWAIT` conditions are dangerous!